GIP-RECIA/cas-war-overlay/README.md

 - Custom parameter in url for delegation depending on service
 - Custom SAML attribute generation (pairwise-id and eduPersonTargetedId)
 - Change subject in SLO request based on usernameAttributeProvider per service
+- Better compatibility with SAML clients (see `SamlProfileSaml2ResponseBuilder.java`)

 Current CAS Base version : **7.1.4**